 ISO 14001 encourages communication with external stakeholders.
 When a complete Environmental Policy statement is crafted by the organization, an opportunity is created to discuss openly the organization's Environmental Objectives.
 These objectives, along with mission and core values of the organization, have the potential to foster an open dialogue with outside parties.

-View sample EMS Policy Statements developed by:
+View sample EMS Policy Statement developed by the Virginia Department of Environmental Quality

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.